kuronekozero/AnkiVocabHelper/README.md

 ### Fixes and Improvements

+Ok, you know what?
+I think that using API for scoring isn't really worth it.
+I probalby should rather switch to something like a csv list of words, it will be 10 times easier to use and it will be also 10 times easier to add new languages to the program.

 - ~~**Issue 1**: Fix sorting order.~~ (Completed)
 - ~~**Issue 2**: Fix upper case lower case problem.~~ (Completed)
 - **Issue 2**: Fix sorting words by date.